Why Recycled Plastic Is The Best Packaging Choice

 Sir Richard Attenborough Blames Plastic For Ocean Pollution

-image:plastic bottle waste on beaches and in oceans
+image: Plastic bottle & other waste on beaches and in oceans

-The initial buzz words were 'biodegradable and 'compostable' and packaging that would decompose if it was left in the countryside, oceans or refuse tips were pushed forward as alternatives.
+The initial buzz words were biodegradable and compostable and packaging that would 'decompose' if it was left in the countryside, oceans or refuse tips were pushed forward as alternatives to plastic.

-Although cardboard packaging has taken the place of some plastics in the retail sector it is not without its own issues.
-Generally plastic offers greater protection from damage to products in transit and on display and is lighter to transport than cardboard resulting in less emmissions.
-Cardboard also requires circa 3 times more energy to produce than plastics (source PAC Worldwide)
+Some cardboard has taken the place of plastics in the retail sector but the reality is that it has limited packaging credentials and gives less protection from damage to products in transit and on display and has less moisture resistance which can shorted the shelf life of some food products.
+Additionally, plastic is lighter to transport than cardboard resulting in less emissions & cardboard also requires circa 3 times more energy to produce than plastics (source PAC Worldwide)

-When you add to this the impact to rainforests of providing the paper industry with wood pulp to turn into paper and cardboard products which then increases harmful carbon dioxide levels and pollutes the oxygen we breathe and fuels global warming then it is clear that cardboard is not the credible solution it was purported to be.
+When you add to this the impact to rainforests of continuing to providing the paper industry with wood pulp to replace paper and cardboard products which are disposed of plus the increase in harmful carbon dioxide levels that pollutes our oxygen and fuels global warming, then it is clear that cardboard is not the credible solution it was purported to be.

 image: Devastation of rainforests due to cardboard requirements